|Author: ||Alasdair Taylor |

 If data is collected from some person other than the data subject, then the method of data collection should be described.
 In this case, the data controller must provide the notice to the data subject "within a reasonable period after obtaining the personal data, but at the latest within one month, having regard to the specific circumstances in which the personal data are processed" (Article 14(3), GDPR).

-The people to whom the data is disclosed to should also be identified in the notice, as should details of international transfers (outside the EEA).
+The people to whom the data is disclosed to should also be identified in the notice, as should details of international transfers (outside the EEA/UK).